European-Unified-ID/EUID-docs/docs/guides/operator-guide-aws-marketplace.md

 To deploy European Unified ID Operator on AWS Marketplace, complete the following steps:

 1. Subscribe to [European Unified ID Operator on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-hhxu72nnzzmnm).
 It might take several minutes before AWS completes your subscription.
-2. Click **Configuration**.
+2. Click **Configuration** and then specify configuration values.
 3. On the Configuration page, click **Launch** and then select the **Launch CloudFormation** action.
-4. In the Create stack wizard, specify the template and then click **Next**.
+4. In the Create Stack wizard, specify the template and then click **Next**.
 The S3 path for the template file is automatically filled in.
 5. Fill in the [stack details](#stack-details) and then click **Next**.
 6. Configure the [stack options](#stack-configuration-options) and then click **Next**.
 7. Review the information you have entered, and make changes if needed.
 8. If you are prompted for permission to create IAM roles, select the **I acknowledge that AWS CloudFormation might create IAM resources** checkbox.
 9. Click **Create stack**.

 It takes several minutes for the stack to be created.
-When you see an Auto Scaling Group (ASG) created, you can select it and check the EC2 instances (by default, there is only one instance to start with).
+When you see an Auto Scaling Group (ASG) created, you can select it and check the EC2 instances.
+By default, there is only one instance to start with.

 ### Stack Details